11avnishkumar/cpp/README.md

 }
 // The output of the above program will 'be ABCDE' it will not print
 // character after that because 0 indicates the null character
-// either we can put 0 or null charcter.
+// either we can put 0 or null character.
 ```

 ## Pointer